John R. Helliwell (Emeritus Professor, Emeritus Professor, Departme

 * 16: Combining methods to span different length scales

-* 17: Role of simulations as a complement to experimental structural
+* 17: Role of simulations of structural dynamics as a complement to

-* 18: Role of predictions as a grand challenge: protein fold prediction
+* 18: Role of predictions as a grand challenge in biology: Protein fold

-* 19: A new method: X-ray photon correlation spectroscopy to study
+* 19: A new method: X-ray photon correlation spectroscopy (XPCS) to

 * 20: Conclusions